TheUpshot/Bedfellows/introduction.md

 ### Data, Tools and Initial Setup

-The campaign finance data we use is an enhanced version of three files made available by the FEC, which we assume are uploaded into the database as tables fec_committee_contributions, fec_committees and fec_candidates.
-[Add links.]
+The campaign finance data we use is an enhanced version of three files made available by the FEC, listing committees, candidates and committee-to-committee transactions (the "itoth" file).

 Our tools of choice are the open-source relational database MySQL and the Python library mysqldb.
 For the sake of convenience, we encapsulate all queries used to compute the scores into a Python script that connects with the database through mysqldb.
 Code and starter files are available on GitHub along with usage instructions.

-The Python scripts assume that the database we're using already contains tables fec_committee_contributions, fec_committees and fec_candidates.
-These three tables are required in our code.
+The Python scripts assume that the database we're using already contains `fec_committee_contributions`, `fec_committees` and `fec_candidates`.

-Before we start querying the database, we tailor the data to our needs in the initial_setup function.
+Before we start querying the database, we tailor the data to our needs in the `initial_setup` function.
 To do so, we first add indexes to the `fec_committee_contributions` table and then subset the table based on a specific kind of donation.
 We are interested in committee-to-committee donations, where committees can be PACs, candidate committees or party committees.

 To narrow down the data to committee-to-committee donations, we adopt the following constraints: